A concluding example & story

 By the time Frederick met Casey, Barnes was already in the middle of his training to become a master for bespoke books.

-And later that same day, Barnes told Frederick that he insisted on having a bespoke books workshop and a papermaker workshop on his land.
+And later that same day, Barnes told Frederick that he insisted on having a bespoke books workshop and a paper workshop on his land.
 All it would need was transforming the old barns.
 ‘And doing the integrating with nature.
-You would think I know all about that, being a farmer.
-But truth is I was a bit lazy in the head department.
+You would think I know all about that, being a farmer, but the truth is I was a bit lazy in the head department.
 Not much of a thinker.
 And these days it’s books I want to learn about.
 So you people do what other things need to be done — and for the nature.’

 To staff the workshops, Barnes insisted on getting old birds back into play.
 ‘We can do better than sit in front of the telly all day.’

-But in the end, Barnes agreed that some youngsters would be allowed on to the team, too.
-Just to balance the teams a bit.
+But in the end, Barnes agreed that some youngsters, and maybe one or two of the middle-aged towners, would be allowed on to the team, too.
+Just to balance the team a bit.

 It wasn’t just Barnes and his growing team any more, or Casey and her Worlds.

-It was also Gina, the mayor, who had become a driving force of getting everyone on board with books.
+It was also Gina, the mayor, who had become a driving force behind the town’s transformation and worked relentlessly to get everyone on board for all the new ideas for the future of books — in Blue Meadows.

 And Lizzy who was great with embroideries and who designed beautiful pouches as protection for books.

-And Martin who travelled to Oxford to speak with a professor in English Literature to find out which dishes he could offer in his book-themed restaurant, while other towners were already building the new restaurant on a nice spot between Barnes’ farm and the entry to the town.
-From here the guests would have a fantastic view across Blue Meadows and the ocean.
+And Martin, an up and coming chef, who travelled to Oxford to speak with a professor in English Literature to find out which dishes he could offer in his book-themed restaurant.
+Meanwhile other towners were already building the new books restaurant in a nice spot between Barnes’ farm and the entry to the town.
+From there the guests would have a fantastic view across Blue Meadows and all the way to the ocean.

 And Joyce and Marlon who quit their jobs as teachers to build a Books Garden, which stretched from Barnes’ farm to the town, with Martin’s restaurant in the middle, Marlon’s Tea Hut on the other side, and Joyce’s Breakfast Café at the entrance to the Books Garden.

-Once completed the Books Garden would offer reading spots, designed by three artists from neighbouring villages, book tours, garden competitions, and reading events.
+Once completed, the Books Garden would offer reading spots, designed by three artists from neighbouring villages, book tours, garden competitions, and reading events.
+They even thought of adding Alice’s rabbit hole.

-And the former teacher’s were working on ideas for how their Books Garden could give children a place where they can learn about books and nature alike, and about the children’s place in the natural world as much as in the world of stories.
+And the former teachers were developing ideas for the town’s children, hoping that the Books Garden would give children a place where they could learn about books and nature alike, and about the children’s place in the natural world as much as in the world of stories.

 ‘And I want a fishing museum,’ Larry chipped in.
 ‘And we should get into teaching about sustainable fishing and build our own aquaculture farm.’

-Bertha stood up: ‘And I want a museum documenting the farming history of our families, and we need support to diversify and improve our farming practices.’
+Bertha stood up: ‘And I want a museum documenting the farming history of our families, and we need support to diversify and improve our farming practices.
+Get our biodiversity back.’

 Martin shook his head.
 ‘We already have a fishing museum on the boat—’